 Yogesh Pawar of NDTV said that the initial response of television was to treat it like a crime story — “Dalit family massacred over a land dispute”.
 It was only when he spoke to other Dalits in the village that he got a sense of the larger story.
 One woman said to him, “She (meaning Bhotmange’s murdered wife) did not how to live by the rules.”
 While the story moved from being a crime story to being a law and order story, it was treated less as a caste atrocity story.
 He also spoke of how Bhaiyalal Bhotmange had been taken around by activists and political parties to repeat his story.
 It was pathetic to see him paraded like this, he said, and asked whether this helped the cause.

 Even as the discussion began, we got a message that Bhaiyalal Bhotmange was next door and before we could decide what should be done, some activists brought him in.
 The flow of the discussion, which had just begun after the three speakers, was broken.
 But on the other hand, as he was in the area, it would have been extremely difficult to refuse to let him come as we were discussing Khairlanji.
 Bhotmange asked the journalists to ask him questions and then said that he had met R. R. Patil and demanded that the policemen involved be arrested.
-One of the other activists from Bhandara district thanked the press for highlighting the issue and said that this was their only hope of getting some justice.
+One of the other activists from the Bhandara district thanked the press for highlighting the issue and said that this was their only hope of getting some justice.

-After Bhotmange and the political activists with him left, a discussion followed in which many members of the media, especially from the language press, as well as human rights activists participated.
-One reporter from a daily Marathi newspaper admitted that coverage of such incidents in the language media was no different that that in the English-language newspapers.
+After Bhotmange and the political activists with him left, a discussion followed in which many members of the media, especially from the language press as well as human rights activists, participated.
+One reporter from a daily Marathi newspaper admitted that coverage of such incidents in the language media was no different than that in the English-language newspapers.
 Someone else mentioned that most often the media merely reproduces what the government or police tells them — which made someone remark that “most crime reporters were police stenographers”.
 Journalists talked about the space for meaningful reporting shrinking in the mainstream media and attempts by some of them to hold on to such spaces.
-Mr Teltumbde said that what needs urgent coverage now is the violence against Dalit protesters post the Khairlanji massacre — in many cases where peaceful protesters have been labeled as “Naxalites” they are now being harassed by local police and have had to run for cover.
+Mr Teltumbde said that what needs urgent coverage now is the violence against Dalit protesters post the Khairlanji massacre — in many cases where peaceful protesters have been labelled as “Naxalites” they are now being harassed by local police and have had to run for cover.